-3.4 Dataset and variables:
+3.4 Dataset and variables

 I have created my own data set.
 This dataset was a collection of 36 characters which contain A to Z alphabets and 0 to 9 number digits.
-I used right hand to capture 1200 images for specific alphabet and numbers.
+I used right hand to capture 1200 images for specific alphabets and numbers.
 Code was implemented to convert flip images from right to left hand image.
 The height and width ratios vary significantly but average approximately 50X50 pixels.
 The dataset contains over 100,000 images in grey scale color.
 Additionally, people can add their images to this dataset.
 Below figure shows an image of A to Z alphabet.